edgedb/edgedb-js/docs/querybuilder.rst

   $ npx @edgedb/generate edgeql-js
   ...
-  Checking the generated query builder into version control is NOT RECOMMENDED.
+  Checking the generated query builder into version control is not recommended.
 Would you like to update .gitignore to ignore the query builder directory?
 The following line will be added:

      dbschema/edgeql-js

   [y/n] (leave blank for "y")